 This paper makes reference to various line drawing descriptions.
 They are included on several pages entitled GM A&F-Car Tilt Steering Column Page #1 & #3 or GM A&F-Car Standard Steering Column Page #1 & #2.
-The steering column installation parts are called out on GM A&F-Car Steering Column Parts and Mounting (Fig D & E).
 Also there are drawings entitled GM A&F-Car Tilt Steering Column Blowup and GM A&F-Car Standard Steering Column Blowup.
 Most steering column and installation parts will be called out with a reference numbers and letters from these drawings.
 The drawings are all available from the author or from the host websight.
 You will find these pictures and descriptions to be most helpful when working on your steering column.